adbuerger/pycombina/README.rst

 while the problem setup is widely automatized.

-For more information on the implemented algorithms, see e. g. [#f1]_.
+For more information on the implemented algorithms, see, e. g., [#f1]_.

 Prerequisites